JuliaEnergy/PowerDynamics.jl/docs/src/julia_workflow.md

 1. The environment (with its dependencies) becomes active.
 2. The package itself becomes available — it's automatically `dev`'d (used directly from the source on disk), since it *is* the active project.

-So when you're working *inside* `MyPaperCompanion`, you can just write `using MyPaperCompanion` from any script in `scripts/` and it works — no separate install step, and any change you make in `src/` is picked up by Revise on the next call.
+So when you're working *inside* `MyProjectCompanion`, you can just write `using MyProjectCompanion` from any script in `scripts/` and it works — no separate install step, and any change you make in `src/` is picked up by Revise on the next call.

 You can still `dev` *other* packages alongside (e.g. when you're simultaneously fixing a bug in `NetworkDynamics`), and `add` registered packages as usual.